sncosmo/sncosmo/docs/bandpasses.rst

 Bandpass objects represent the transmission fraction of an astronomical filter as a function of dispersion (photon wavelength, frequency or energy).
-They are basically simple containers for these values, with a couple special features.
+They are basically simple containers for arrays of these values, with a couple special features.
 To get a bandpass that is in the registry (built-in):